Go to AAD Home

 Woman with vitiligo on her arms and legs

 While self-care can help you feel better, it’s also important to see a board-certified dermatologist.
 Having vitiligo increases the risk of developing some other diseases like thyroid disease.
-A dermatologist can assess your risk and help with the diagnosis.
-If you have another disease other than a skin disease, your dermatologist can refer you to a doctor who can treat the disease.
+A dermatologist can monitor you.
+If you have symptoms of another disease, your dermatologist will refer you to a doctor who can treat the disease.

 You can locate a dermatologist in your area by going to Find a dermatologist.